-I am surprised that so many economists view zero-emission investments as “economically desirable”, even in the short term.
+I am surprised that so many economists view zero-emission investments as "economically desirable", even in the short run.
 This is a fundamental signal, in my opinion, of a world that is starting to change direction decisively.

 Most of the international climate economists surveyed said they were most concerned about climate change over the past five years.
 The most common reason they provided was the escalation of recent extreme weather events, which included climate-related fires and heatwaves.

 The world saw more than 7.300 major natural disasters between 2000 and 2019, which killed an estimated 1,2 million people and caused damage for an estimated 3 trillion in damage, according to the United Nations Office for Risk Reduction. disasters.
 In the previous 20 years, however, there were about 4.200 disasters, and led to 1,19 million deaths and 1,6 trillion dollars in losses.

 We know who "loses" by investing in the fight against climate change.
 Even those who lose, however.

 Economic disparities make it difficult to apply simple cost-benefit analyzes.
 A poor family will suffer greater economic losses than a rich family.

 Climate damage a Bill Gates o Jeff Bezos they are much less than those suffered by a family of four living below the poverty line.
 And this is an evaluation that is not just a matter for economists, on the contrary.